 – Telling a fact

-We now have the option to include a visual component to skills as Amazon rolls out new Echo products, like the Show, which now include a screen.
+We now have the option to include a visual component to skills as Amazon rolls out new Echo products, like the Show, which now includes a screen.

 Is Building a Skill Worth My Time?

 You might be saying, “Alexa Skills sound cool and all, but why should I build one?
-Seems like a lot of effort for something that’s not going to make me money like PPC.”
+It seems like a lot of effort for something that’s not going to make me money like PPC.”